nathanstouffer/complement-product/README.md

 ## Level 3

 This level replaces the array of numbers with an array of matrices (with fixed dimensions $d\ x\ d$).
-For the case where all the matrices in the array are invertible, produce an algorithm that runs in $O(n)$.
+For the case where all the matrices in the array are invertible, produce an algorithm that runs in $O(n)$ time.
 The case where there is at least one non-invertible matrix can be solved by an algorithm that runs in $O(n^2)$ time.